††††† RELATES TO: KRS 149.010, 149.020

 ††††† (b) The contract shall be executed within six (6) months of the bid opening date.

 ††††† Section 3.
 Minor Timber Sales from State Forests.
-(1) Timber may be harvested from a state forest for sale pursuant to KRS 149.020 and Minor Timber Sales on state forest property, Forestry Guideline Memorandum 14-02.
+(1) Timber may be harvested from a state forest for sale pursuant to KRS 149.020.
 Minor timber sales shall require:

-††††† (b) Full payment for products and performance bonds, if necessary, to be made within five (5) working days of execution of the permit.
+††††† (b) Full payment for products and performance bonds, if necessary, to be made within five (5) working days of execution of the permit; and

-††††† (2) Potential buyers for minor timber sales shall submit Form SF-2, Timber Sale Permit, and the sales shall be carried out under the supervision of the Division of Forestry.
+††††† (2) A potential buyer for minor timber sales shall notify the division and the sales shall be carried out under the supervision of the Division of Forestry.